-Here are several ways to prepare children for hanging out with friends when no adults are around:
+Here are several ways to help your kids get ready to hang out with friends when no adults are around:

 Get to know your children's friends and their parents.
 Children whose friends do not smoke, drink, steal, or lie are far less likely to do these things.